-Technical indicators are essential tools that help traders predict future price of financial assets.
+Technical indicators are essential tools that help traders predict the future price of financial assets.
 These indicators are created using complex statistical formulas.

 In the past few weeks, we have focused on sharing our knowledge on some of the common technical indicators like the Relative Strength Index (RSI) and Bollinger Bands.
 We have also focused on some relatively unknown indicators like the Keltner Channel and the Donchian Channel.

-In this report, we will look at the essentials you need to know about the William Alligator Indicator in Day Trading
+In this report, we will look at the essentials you need to know about the William Alligator Indicator in Day Trading.

 What is the Alligator Indicator?

 The Alligator indicator is one of the several indicators that were developed by Bill Williams.
 Other indicators he has created are accelerator oscillator, fractals, gator oscillator, and the market facilitation index.

 He developed the alligator in 1995 when he wrote his book, Trading chaos: Applying Expert Techniques to Maximize Your Profits.
 Bill Williams’ indicators are built-in in most trading platforms like the MetaTrader.